vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 You may want to email them during the morning when they are about to start their workday.
 Just send the email at the time when you think it will be noticed instead of getting lost in their inbox.

-Remember to not email them during late office hours or during weekends. {. :notice--warning}
+Remember to not email them during late office hours or during weekends. {: .notice--warning}

 ### Ask them whether his schedule permits time for a short discussion